Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

 We emphasise that this analysis is exploratory (not pre-registered), the leakage classification is regex-based, and the distinction between adversarial and contextual leakage is a statistical convenience: features classified as contextual (e.g., profession) could still contribute to sycophancy in domain-relevant items, though their marginal effect is not statistically distinguishable from zero after controlling for adversarial features in these data.
 Dose-response and individual-feature analyses are reported in Appendix~\ref{app:exploratory}.

-\paragraph{Depth-of-encoding pattern.} Sycophancy's 31.0\% non-sycophantic baseline is consistent with the invocation framework's baseline-dependent direction prediction: the lowest-baseline property shows the most scaffold improvement, and the strongest gains appear in models with the lowest baselines (Llama~4 $+18.8$~pp from 11.0\%; Gemini~3~Pro $+13.0$~pp ITT from 6.0\%).
+\paragraph{Depth-of-encoding pattern.} Sycophancy's 29.2\% direct-API non-sycophantic baseline (31.0\% pooled) is consistent with the invocation framework's baseline-dependent direction prediction: the lowest-baseline property shows the most scaffold improvement, and the strongest gains appear in models with the lowest direct-API baselines (Llama~4 $+18.8$~pp from 11.0\%; Gemini~3~Pro $+13.0$~pp ITT from 6.0\%).
 Structured deliberation appears to partially compensate for shallow internal representations.
 Opus~4.6 (the highest-baseline model at 49.0\%) degrades substantially under map-reduce ($-16.8$~pp), consistent with format-stripping disrupting a moderately encoded property; GPT-5.2 (42.6\% baseline) shows modest improvement ($+3.2$~pp).

-\paragraph{Implications for escalation pathways.} The 31.0\% non-sycophantic baseline acquires additional significance given causal evidence linking sycophancy to reward tampering~\cite{denison2024sycophancy}: Taylor et al.~\cite{taylor2025school} and MacDiarmid et al.~\cite{macdiarmid2025emergent} further demonstrated that such reward hacking generalises to emergent misalignment.
-If these escalation dynamics hold under agentic deployment, the combination of low baselines and unpredictable scaffold effects ($-16.8$ to $+18.8$~pp) means that neither the severity nor the direction of the risk can be assessed without per-model, per-configuration testing.
-That scaffolding improves sycophancy resistance on aggregate ($+2.1$ to $+2.5$~pp) provides no deployment guarantee for any specific model.
+\paragraph{Implications for escalation pathways.} The 29.2\% direct-API non-sycophantic baseline (31.0\% pooled) takes on weight from the surrounding literature.
+Denison et al.~\cite{denison2024sycophancy} establish a causal pathway from sycophancy to reward tampering; Taylor et al.~\cite{taylor2025school} and MacDiarmid et al.~\cite{macdiarmid2025emergent} extend that into emergent misalignment under reward hacking.
+Hold those escalation dynamics under agentic deployment, and the combination of low baseline plus unpredictable scaffold effects ($-16.8$ to $+18.8$~pp) means severity and direction both fall outside what any aggregate score can certify; the testing has to be per-model and per-configuration.
+Scaffold-induced improvement at the pooled level ($+2.1$ to $+2.5$~pp) is no deployment guarantee for any specific model.